wardance-ferret/vor/README.md

 For the future, I'd like to decouple the ordered method calls in deduper.py from the code, and define workflows.
 Resolving duplicate journal to single URIs also seems overly complex, especially in the case where Deduper finds more than one match in Vivo on ISSN.

+Suppose you've used Vivo Harvester to get back a dozen publications for Jane Faculty, and there is a co-author in that set identified both as John Q Public and JQ Public.
+Yet, Vivo Harvester has assigned what probably is a single person two different URIs.
 What to do about Vivo Harvester's "splitting" errors?
+You could tune the weights and thresholds in the configuration file, but maybe we'd just like to apply a simple rule in this case.

 coreffer.py
 -----------